Top Supply Chain and Procurement Themes for 2021? Start With Resilience

 Supply chains will also grow more interconnected in 2021, and hence more complex.
 And the more interconnected they become, the more potential there is for breakage at those connection points.

-Supply chain resilience thus becomes an important factor in ensuring companies are prepared to handle future stresses and fulfill pent-up demand when pandemic-related restrictions end.
+Resilience for supply chains thus becomes an important factor in ensuring companies are prepared to handle future stresses and fulfill pent-up demand when pandemic-related restrictions end.

 The Building Blocks of Resilience